-How to give the perfect PowerPoint presentation?
-Giving a PowerPoint presentation has grown to be a basic skill in all academic and business contexts.
-Students, employees, trainers and speakers use PowerPoint for many different purposes.
+Giving a PowerPoint presentation has grown to be an essential skill in professional and academic life.
+Students, employees, trainers and speakers use PowerPoint for countless different purposes.

 What is a PowerPoint Presentation?

-Microsoft PowerPoint, or simply PowerPoint is a virtual presentation program that aims to stage or present a topic to an audience.
-It is similar to film-making, but in a less advanced way.
-In more than one occasion, we have shown how stories hold an esteemed position in human history.
+Microsoft PowerPoint, or simply PowerPoint is a virtual presentation program that aims to present a topic to an audience.

 Throughout time, we developed several ways to tell all kinds of stories.
 Using “slides,” instead of paper, PowerPoint presentations became the most popular and easiest way to tell a story in the digital age.